Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 8 Exercises (Questions).md

 </br>

 ## Multiple Choice
-### 1. A loop pattern that asks the user whether to continue on each iteration is called a(n)
+### 1. A loop pattern that asks the user whether to continue on each iteration is called
     a) interactive loop b) end-of-file loop
     c) sentinel loop d) infinite loop

-### 2. A loop pattern that continues until a special value is input is called a(n)
+### 2. A loop pattern that continues until a special value is input is called
     a) interactive loop b) end-of-file loop
     c) sentinel loop d) infinite loop